 Designer .
 Educator.
 Visionary.

 Mother.
-"Mostly, I just hate how much waste is generated by big commercial theater"' Elizabeth shares over a lunch of fresh carrot juice, dirt and raw quinoa. "these huge shows have enormous budgets, but often the story is thin and the set ends up in a dumpster.
-But, working in the Pioneer Valley has made me think there might be something redemptive in small theater that connects the practitioner directly with the audience.
-And when Brianna asked me to write a manifesto, I felt something like hope."
+"Mostly, I just hate how much waste is generated by big commercial theater"' Elizabeth shares over a lunch of fresh carrot juice, dirt and raw quinoa. "these huge shows have enormous budgets, but often the story reiterates historical harms and the set ends up in a dumpster.
+When we decided we could make work in a way that honors collaboration with our past present and future- I felt something like hope."

 |